wdcampbell3/tools-hub/_START-HERE.md

 ## Quick Start

 ### 1. Clone the Repo
+1. Make a new folder for your project on your computer.
+2. Open the folder with Antigravity, Cursor, or any other code editor.
-1. Ask the AI to clone the repo by providing the repo URL
+3. Ask the AI to clone the repo by providing this URL: https://github.com/wdcampbell3/Freshbase-SAAS-Kit
-2. Ask the AI to install dependencies
+4. Ask the AI to install dependencies
-3. Ask the AI to run `npm run dev` to start the development server
+5. Ask the AI to run `npm run dev` to start the development server
-4. Let the AI fix any audit warnings or update recommendations that come up
+6. Let the AI fix any audit warnings or update recommendations that come up
-5. Open localhost:5173 in your browser
+7. Open localhost:5173 in your browser

 ### 2. Setup Firebase Project